 This logo, symbolizing active and diverse collaboration, is from an original drawing commissioned by the Workways Project from artist and sculptor Wangechi Mutu

-The Experiential Learning Lab is a twenty-first century site for building on NYU’s successes in this field to promote, test, and improve experiential learning across the law school curriculum and across professions, and to study its effectiveness for diverse populations.
+The Experiential Learning Lab is a twenty-first century site for building on NYU’s successes in promoting, testing, and improving experiential learning across the law school curriculum and to study its effectiveness for diverse populations.